-- Projects must address environmental, social or economic sustainability at TRU. - All funded projects will be required to prepare a mid-point progress report as well as a final project report and presentation within 3 months of completion. - Projects will normally be implemented and completed within 12 months of project funding. - Projects must be stand-alone projects.
+- Projects must address environmental, social or economic sustainability at TRU. - All funded projects will be required to prepare a mid-point progress report (max of 300 words; six weeks after the start of the project), as well as a final project report max 600 words and presentation (max 5 minutes) within 3 months of completion. - Also, 10% of the value of the grant will be withheld until the final project report is submitted. - Projects will normally be implemented and completed within 12 months of project funding. - Projects must be stand-alone projects.
 This fund provides one-time funding for start-up pilot projects and does not cover continuing operational expenses. - Projects must be discussed with the relevant administration or academic unit responsible for the area prior to submission.